adaltas/node-nikita/src/core/cache.coffee.md

     By default: './'
 *   `cache_file` (string | boolean)
     Alias for "destination".
+*   `cache_local` (boolean)
+    Apply to SSH mode, treat the cache file and directories as local from where the command is used instead of over SSH.
 *   `destination` (string | boolean)
     Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a string is provided, it will be the cache path.